 Special Political and Decolonization Committee

-Welcome to the Special Political and Decolonization Committee (SPECPOL) at Harvard National Model United Nations 2017!
+Welcome to the Special Political and Decolonization Committee at Harvard National Model United Nations 2018!

-My name is Shahd Tagelsir and I am a junior at Harvard College.
-I am very excited to have you join us in February and to serve as your director for SPECPOL.
-I am from Khartoum, Sudan, and my first time visiting the United States was my freshman year of college.
-I am currently studying Mathematics with a secondary concentration in Economics.
+My name is Shahd Tagelsir, and I am a senior at Harvard College from Khartoum, Sudan, studying Applied Math in Decision and Control with a secondary degree in Economics.
+I am very excited to have you join us in February and to serve as your Director for SPECPOL.

-Throughout high school, I was involved with Model UN: first as a delegate, and later taking on the role of Under-Secretary General at my high school’s conference.
-My relationship with the General Assembly started in high school where I was a delegate in DISEC at The Hague International MUN, and continued in college where I served as Assistant Director of the World Conference on Women at Harvard Model United Nations.
-I am also the current Vice President of the Harvard African Students’ Association, and served as co-chair of the committee on Africa Week, a week dedicated to raising awareness about the continent and celebrating its cultural diversity.
+Throughout high school, I was involved with Model UN first as a delegate and later taking on the role of Under-Secretary-General at my high school’s conference.
+My relationship with the General Assembly started in high school, where I was a delegate in DISEC at The Hague International MUN, and continued in college, where I served as an Assistant Director of the World Conference on Women at Harvard MUN and the Director of SPECPOL at HNMUN 2017.
+I have developed a deep love and appreciation for the General Assembly, and I am beyond excited to close off my Model UN career with SPECPOL.
+Outside of Model UN, I also served as the President of the Harvard African Students’ Association and the Co-Chair of the Committee on Africa Week, a week dedicated to raising awareness about the continent and celebrating its cultural diversity.

-Please feel free to reach out to me with any questions.
+Please feel free to reach out to me with any questions or concerns.
 I am looking forward to a wonderful conference!

 Director, Special Political and Decolonization Committee